fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/03_switch.md

 switch (init-statement; variable) // since C++17
 ```

 Then, multiple `case`s may follow.
-Each case must use a constant expression (some data available at compile time)
+Each case must use a constant expression (data available at compile time)

 ```c++
 // all cases must use a different value